ClickHouse/ClickHouse/docs/en/query_language/misc.md

 Displays a list of tables

-- tables from the current database, or from the 'db' database if "FROM db" is specified.
+- Tables from the current database, or from the 'db' database if "FROM db" is specified.
-- all tables, or tables whose name matches the pattern, if "LIKE 'pattern'" is specified.
+- All tables, or tables whose name matches the pattern, if "LIKE 'pattern'" is specified.

 This query is identical to: `SELECT name FROM system.tables WHERE database = 'db' [AND name LIKE 'pattern'] [INTO OUTFILE filename] [FORMAT format]`.